TheSTOMCoolGuys/project/README.md

-# Summer project
+# STOM project

-This is a repo for frens who do summer project
+This is a repo for frens who do project